 on any flammable surface.

-SAFETY: ALL SPARK ARRESTORS WILL BECOME CLOGGED WITH ASH AND SOOT.
+SAFETY/ SMOKE ISSUES: ALL SPARK ARRESTORS WILL BECOME CLOGGED WITH ASH AND SOOT.
 REMEMBER TO CHECK YOUR SPARK ARRESTOR DAILY AND CLEAN SPARK ARRESTOR AS REQUIRED.
 USING SOFT WOOD AND LOWER TEMPERATURE STOVE BURNS WILL CAUSE THE SPARK ARRESTOR TO BE CLOGGED SOONER.
-A CLOGGED SPARK ARRESTOR WILL CAUSE SMOKE TO ESCAPE FROM THE STOVE DOOR INTAKE AND IN EXTREME CASES, A STOVE PIPE FIRE.
+A CLOGGED SPARK ARRESTOR WILL CAUSE SMOKE TO ESCAPE FROM THE STOVE DOOR INTAKE AND WHEN OPENING DOOR.
+AND IN EXTREME CASES, A STOVE PIPE FIRE.

 Start your fire and fill your stove full of wood.
 Adjust the air intake on the camp wood stove door 1/3 open after you start the fire.
 The stove needs to burn at around 300 - 350 degrees for 3 hours to fully cure the paint.
 If you build too hot of a fire initially you will burn the paint off before the paint cures on your stove.